AndyIbanez/andyibanez-com/content/posts/understanding-limited-photo-library-ios-14.md

 Note that when a user limits photo access to your app, you still have access to all the information you had before at an individual photo level.
 The functionality only limits access to assets themselves, not their metadata.

-For apps that haven't made any changes to their photo library handling code, the app can prompt the user, once per launch session, if they want to keep their library selection or or if they want to change it.
+For apps that haven't made any changes to their photo library handling code, the app can prompt the user, once per launch session, if they want to keep their library selection or if they want to change it.

 ## The Motivation